unfolding-io/nebulix/README.md

 ## Notice

-__This theme is still in development, till we reach v1.0.0 it can be that upgrading will cause errors.__
+__This theme is currently under development, and until we reach version 1.0.0, there is a possibility that upgrading could lead to errors.__

 ## Constellations of Features: